jaytimm/corpuslingr/README.md

 -   positionally fixed and/or free (ie, optional) elements, or
 -   any combination thereof.

 Under the hood, search is regex/tuple-based, akin to the `RegexpParser` function in Python's Natural Language Toolkit (NLTK).

-Regex syntax is simplified (or, more accurately, supplemented) with an in-house "corpus querying language" modeled after the more intuitive and transparent syntax used in the online BYU suite of corpora.
+Regex syntax is supplemented with a simple "corpus querying language" modeled after the more intuitive and transparent syntax used in the online BYU suite of corpora.
 This allows for convenient specification of search patterns comprised of form, lemma, & pos, with all of the functionality of regex metacharacters and repetition quantifiers.

 **Summary functions** allow users to: